Home › Block and Plugin Tutorials › WordPress Plugin Directory › How to Spruce Up and Customize Your WordPress Plugins Repository Listing

 ConclusionOpens in a new window

-Now that you have a pretty and completed .org profile, it’s now to go scream to the heavens about your fancy new plugin.
+Now that you have a pretty and complete .org profile, it’s time to go scream to the heavens about your fancy new plugin.

-If you have any questions or suggestions, please comment below, and I’ll be sure to address them.
+If you have any questions or suggestions, please leave a comment below, and I’ll be happy to address them.